-With gorgeous weather and endless entertainment options, the holidays in Los Angeles are like no other city in the country.
-From classic Christmas music concerts to dazzling light displays and outdoor skating, read our guide to some of the best Los Angeles holiday events and activities that will keep you busy – and joyfully warm.
+With gorgeous weather and endless entertainment options, the holidays in Los Angeles are like no other city.
+From classic Christmas music concerts to dazzling light displays and outdoor skating, read our guide and learn about some of the best Los Angeles holiday events and activities that will keep you joyfully warm throughout the season.

-In keeping with tradition, the Metropolitan Transportation Authority (Metro) once again offers free rides on Christmas Eve to provide safe transportation and reduce holiday traffic congestion.
-All Metro Rail and Bus lines are free starting at 9:00 p.m. on Tuesday, Dec.
-24 until 2:00 a.m. on Wednesday, Dec.
+In keeping with tradition, the Metropolitan Transportation Authority (Metro) offers free rides on Christmas Eve to provide safe transportation and reduce holiday traffic congestion.
+All Metro Rail and Bus lines are free starting at 9 p.m. on Tuesday, Dec.
+24 until 2 a.m. on Wednesday, Dec.
 25. Metro Rail and Metro Bus systems operate on a Sunday schedule on Christmas Day.

 From Monday, Nov.
-18 to Tuesday, Dec.
-24, Celebrate the Season at The Grove features magical snowfall, The Grove’s spectacular 100-foot Christmas tree, Santa's Cottage, and much more.
+17 to Wednesday, Dec.
+24, Celebrate the Season at The Grove features magical snowfall, The Grove’s spectacular 100-foot Christmas tree, Santa's Cottage and more.
 Starting Nov.
-18, snowflakes float from above every night at 7:00 and 8:00 p.m.
-Enjoy the merry melodies of holiday brass and other joyous musical performances and entertainment.
-Santa's Cottage is open during The Grove’s holiday hours from Nov.
-18 - Dec.
-24. Pet Night is every Tuesday evening from 6:00 p.m. to close through Dec.
-17. To save time and skip the line, visit Santa's Cottage and take a ticket.
-Shop and dine while you wait and come back when it’s your turn to see Santa.
-Various photo packages are available, starting at $20.
+17, snowflakes fall from above every night at 7 p.m. and 8 p.m.
+Enjoy the merry melodies of holiday brass and other joyous music from Eddie Wakes and Jake Simpson.
+Plus, performances from the Top Hats every Friday, Saturday and Sunday at 6:50 p.m. and 7:50 p.m.
+Pet Night is every Tuesday through Dec.
+16. Various photo packages are available for Santa’s Cottage, starting at $25.

-Reindeer Romp is back at the Los Angeles Zoo & Botanical Gardens, featuring a one-of-a-kind holiday wonderland with activities such as visiting real reindeer, making holiday crafts, and photos with Santa.
+Reindeer Romp is back at the Los Angeles Zoo & Botanical Gardens, featuring a one-of-a-kind holiday wonderland with activities such as visiting real reindeer, making holiday crafts and photos with Santa.
 Gifts aren’t just for humans this holiday season – the zoo’s animals will also partake in the festivities with special behavioral enrichment, including presents to unwrap for the enjoyment of all.
-Each weekend, dozens of species around the zoo will receive decorated boxes, pine cones, and peppermint stick-looking treats.
-Reindeer will be on exhibit every day from Nov.
-26 to Jan.
-2. Santa Claus photos, holiday crafts, and animal behavioral enrichment presents will take place at the zoo on Saturdays and Sundays, Nov.
-30 - Dec.
-22.
+Each weekend, dozens of species around the zoo will receive decorated boxes, pine cones and peppermint stick-looking treats.
+Reindeer will be on view every day from Nov.
+28 to Jan.
+4. NOTE: The Zoo is closed on Christmas Day.

 Located in Downtown Los Angeles, the Music Center is home to the Ahmanson Theatre, Dorothy Chandler Pavilion, Mark Taper Forum and Walt Disney Concert Hall.
 From sing-alongs to the city’s largest holiday celebration, visitors can spend the entire season at the Music Center and never see the same event twice.
 Read More →